cissagatto/CrossValidationMultiLabel/README.md

 Example:

-With Validation
+1. With Validation
 ```
 Rscript cvm.R 2 10 10 1 "/dev/shm/results"
 ```

 This code will generate a 10 folds cross-valdation, using 20 cores, for the birds (2) dataset with train, test and validation sets.
+If you send _number_folds_ = 1 the code will break.
+For now, this code is specifcally to build a X-Fold Cross-Validation file.
+Then, you need to pass a value greater than 1 to _number_folds_ parametrer.
+If you want to use holdout, please consulte the UTIML tutorial https://github.com/rivolli/utiml.

-Whithout Validation
+2. Whithout Validation
 ```
 Rscript cvm.R 2 1 10 0 "/dev/shm/cv"
 ```